 Asics developed its DuoMax Support system, composed of high-density EVA material, to help overpronators

 .
 Placed in the midsole area, DuoMax increases the Exalts’ support, and the GEL cushioning produces a similar result through its effect on the rear area of the shoe.
 These advanced technologies will provide support for your everyday runs.
 If you need to wear orthotic devices due to flat feet or other structural issues, you’ll be glad to know that the Gel Exalt 3 has a sock liner that can be taken out.
-This will allow you to insert your devices and still have plenty of room for your feet to be comfortable positioned.
+This will allow you to insert your devices and still have plenty of room for your feet to be comfortably positioned.

 The Asics Gel Exalt running shoes are developed for road use.
 They don’t have the heavy-duty grooves that you would want for more challenging terrain, and their sole material has been developed for the surfaces and temperature conditions that will be expected on asphalt, pavement, and concrete.
 Because of their durable construction and cushiony quality, they could be used for some limited, light off-road running surfaces

 or the well-graded dirt roads that you might find in the country.
 The Gel Exalts can be expected to perform more effectively in these conditions in comparison to flyweight, extreme racing shoes, but their relatively shallow and flatter lugs won’t be up to the task of serious trail, ice, or snow running.